tedbennett/music-converter/README.md

-# music-converter
+# Switch-It

+An iOS app to convert song links between Spotify and Apple Music.

+This app is available for free on the App Store.

+## Description

+Simply copy a song link, open Switch-It, and the app will search the other music service's library to obtain a link to the song.

-This is a spin-off from music-manager just to help me polish this off before tackling larger parts of the app.
+This is a spin off from my music-manager app, to help me polish things off before dealing with larger issues with playlist transfers.

+This app uses PromiseKit, AlamoFire and Firebase.
+It consumes the Apple Music and Spotify API's.

+## To-Do

+* Rework Animations
+  * I found a bug in some transitions and animations not firing (opaque and slide combined) which required a messy work-around.
+* Give more information when a search or auth fails
+* Use Spotify/Apple Music players to play a snippet of the song